cfshi/coronavirus/meeting_notes.md

-# Feb 13 (JD, ML and CF)
+# Feb 13

+(JD, ML and CF)

 - decision
-	* Not to include social media (e.g., WeChat)	 in China in our data.
-One of our main research interest is analysis of media content, mass and social to understand how media disseminate the virus information.
-Since our focus will be on how the public react to the disease outbreak in the media environment, we decided not to include social media in China under the assumption that
+	* Not to include social media (e.g., WeChat)	 in China in our data analysis.
+CS will write reasons why and how it won’t affect our research output.

 - To do
 	* How does google trend work?